NaphtaliO/ShiftWizard/Project Report.md

 10-	View active rosters.

-11-	Request shift swap with other employees which must be accepted by the employer.
+11-	Request to change shift, which must be accepted by the employer.

-12-	Request days off, which must be accepted by the employer.
+12-	Request days off or holidays, which must be accepted by the employer.

 <ins>__Stretch goals__</ins>